 Images help convert customers.
 Period. according to marketing industry influencer Krista Neher, the human brain can process images up to 60,000 times faster than words, and people are impatient.
-However, in order for your images to be found, you need to have them optimized.
-If you need help with yours, give us a call.
+However, in order for your images—all of your images, from website banners to background images—to be found, you need to have them optimized.
+If you need help with Google image SEO, give us a call.

 About The Author: Blue Corona's Editorial Staff is determined to help you increase your leads and sales, optimize your marketing costs, and differentiate your brand by passing on our tribal knowledge.
 The team vigilantly stays on top of the latest in digital marketing, bringing you the top insights with expert commentary.
 Want to see something on our blog you haven't seen yet?
 Shoot us an email and our marketing team will get to work.